Preventing and Treating Pad Burn

-To protect your dog, it is imperative to understand how to prevent and manage burns on your companions’ critical appendages.
-We may not be able to interpret adjustments to heat or the pain our furry friends are in, and so it is crucial that we educate ourselves on the potential dangers of bringing our dogs in the summer heat.
-It is then that we can enjoy the refreshing ease of the summer season with our dogs.
+It is imperative to understand how to prevent and manage burns on your companions’ critical appendages to protect your dog.
+We may not be able to interpret adjustments to heat or the pain our furry friends are in, so we must educate ourselves on the potential dangers of bringing our dogs in the summer heat.
+We can then enjoy the refreshing ease of the summer season with our dogs.

 Dog Foot Anatomy